CatalanCabbage/notes/system-design/7-databases-2.md

   Here, relationships are are persisted in the DB and stored as edges, and only retrieval happens.

 Used by [NASA](https://neo4j.com/blog/david-meza-chief-knowledge-architect-nasa/) and [Walmart](https://neo4j.com/blog/walmart-neo4j-competitive-advantage/) to gain insights from relationships.

+#### Can we use SQL databases for graphs?
+Yes, but it gets complex.
+In a relational DB, we know in advance exactly what tables to join to get the data we want.
+In graph queries, we need to traverse a variable number of edges before we get the data we want - ie., joins aren't fixed.
+We can simulate this using recursive common table expressions though.

 ### Key-value database
 They use a simple key-value mapping method to store and quickly fetch data with minimum latency.